fetchrobotics/docs/source/calibration.rst

     >$ calibrate_robot --reset

-This command might ask for your password, as it requires sudo to update the /etc/ros/indigo/robot.launch file.
+This command might ask for your password, as it requires sudo to update the files in /etc/ros/.
 This will also restart the drivers to make the changes take effect.

 .. warning::